 Sometimes when I’m walking through our bathroom, I open the cabinet door just to admire how much better it looks.

-Next up, make sure you click over and check out how I organized HIS side of the vanity.
+Next up, make sure you click over and check out how I organized under the other bathroom sink.
 It includes cleaning supplies and a clever-if-I-do-say-so-myself way to keep track of the date we are supposed to change our contacts.
 Here’s what it looked like before, click the picture to see the after!

-AND to see how I organized the rest of the bathroom by blending storage with decor, check out the new bathroom organization idea post!
+AND to see how I organized the rest of the bathroom by blending storage with decor, check out the new bathroom organization ideas post!

 Are you inspired to organize your bathroom?